kananinirav/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-6.md

+---
+layout: exam
+---

 # Practice Exam 6

-Click on the **Answer** button for the correct answer and its explanation.

-If this practice exam has been helpful to you please share it with others and react to this below.

----

 1. Which of the following is true regarding the AWS availability zones and edge locations?
     - A. Edge locations are located in separate Availability Zones worldwide to serve global customers.